Climbing Fuji FAQ

 ・Be prepared for sudden changes in the weather (carry a backpack with a poncho, extra layers, etc.)

-・The hike around the crater offers tremendous views and takes about 1.5hrs.
+・The hike around the crater offers tremendous views and takes about an hour and a half.

-・If you're a speedier hiker, climbing during the day may be a more suitable climbing option (there is considerable foot traffic during the night)
+・If you're a fast hiker, climbing during the day may be a more suitable climbing option (there is considerable foot traffic during the night)

 Inquiries about contents